0xchase/modality/readme.md

 ---

-This project is still in development so bugs and missing features are expected.
-The tool is partially [documented](https://chasekanipe.gitbook.io/modality/) via gitbooks.
+This project is mid-development so bugs and missing features are expected.
+The tool has gitbook [documentation](https://chasekanipe.gitbook.io/modality/) and several [video tutorials](https://www.youtube.com/playlist?list=PL5k2-CzbGSTRkCp7_L4RRudVaIVdKx3pT).

 <br>